212(e): Short-hand for the provision of law under which an individual in J status is subject to the "two-year home

 Responsible Officer or Alternate Responsible Officer: A person authorized by the DoS to sign DS-2019s and give advice concerning J-1 non-immigrant status.
-Lelia Crawford, the Director of ISSS, is the Responsible Officer for Emory; there are eight Alternate Responsible Officers also in the ISSS office: Terry Eiesland, Stephanie Roberts, Angela Guinyard, Derek Baran, Jimmy Kamonjoh, Rick Lane, Kyla King and Joan Lindsey.
+Shinsaeng Ko, director of ISSS, is the Responsible Officer for Emory; there are 8 Alternate Responsible Officers also in the ISSS office: Terry Eiesland, Stephanie Roberts, Angela Guinyard, Derek Baran, Jimmy Kamonjoh, Rick Lane, Kyla King and Joan Lindsey.

 SEVIS: The Student and Exchange Visitor Information System, designed by federal agencies to monitor certain aspects of the programs of F-1 students and J-1 Exchange Visitors in the United States.